Software as a Medical Device (SaMD): Regulatory Guide

 ISO 13485

 ISO 13485 is an international standard for quality management systems (QMS) specific to medical devices.
-For SaMD developers, applying this standard means integrating processes into a broader organizational framework that covers document control, design reviews, and corrective actions.
+For SaMD developers, applying this standard means integrating processes into a broader organizational framework that covers document control, design reviews, supplier management, and corrective actions.

 ISO 14971

-The international standard ISO 14971 is the global reference for risk management in medical devices, including SaMD.
+ISO 14971 is the global reference for risk management in medical devices, including software.
 It requires identifying hazards associated with software use, such as algorithm errors, cybersecurity vulnerabilities, or data misinterpretation, and assessing their severity and likelihood of occurrence.

-When risks are identified, appropriate measures must be implemented to mitigate them.
+When risks are identified, appropriate measures must be implemented to mitigate them before the product reaches the market.
 ISO 14971 also emphasizes maintaining a risk management file that covers the entire product life cycle.
-This file must be continuously updated and keep track of any changes made.
+This file must be continuously updated to track any design changes or new hazards.

-StandardScopeImpact on SaMD
+StandardScopeImpact on Medical Device Software

 IEC 62304Software life cycleDefines development, testing, and maintenance requirements.